rafaelrcamargo/quix/README.md

 </a>

+> [!NOTE]
-> **Note**: This CLI is a work in progress, and only a few commands are currently available.
+> This CLI is a work in progress, and only a few commands are currently available.

 The following commands are available: